marcwright/bonobos-graphql/README.md

 <br>

-So GraphQL receives the request and assumes we want some data, but we must send a query string.
-We aren't able to interact directly via the browser.
+So GraphQL receives the request and assumes we want some data, but we must send a query string to the endpoint via a `POST`.
 We can use [Graphiql](https://github.com/graphql/graphiql) to test out queries in the browser.
 It comes with the `express-graphql` package.
 To use it, we'll add a property to our middleware.

 ```js
 // app.js